 How To Treat Dog Skin Allergies

-Safe, Natural Remedies
+Safe, Natural Options

 Vitamins and Nutrients

 When you can’t avoid pollen, use a pet wipe to remove allergens when you return from playing outside.
 These wipes help remove pollen, dust mites, and other environmental allergens that cause dog skin allergies.
-You can also bathe your dog using a medicated shampoo or gentle shampoo with aloe or oatmeal to help remove allergens and soothe skin at the same time.
+You can also bathe your dog using a medicated shampoo or gentle shampoo with aloe or oatmeal to help remove allergens and support skin health at the same time.
 Just remember not to bathe your pup too often or you may strip his coat of oils that prevent dry skin.
 Instead, use pet wipes in between baths.

 With food allergies, the best place to start is your vet’s office.
 They can help you set up a limited ingredient diet and slowly reintroduce foods that may be causing the allergy.
 Once you identify the culprit, you can create a diet that doesn’t trigger your dog’s allergies.